aaronrai24/DollarDiscordBot/README.md

 - game-commands: Relates to game commands
 - watchlist: Relates to watchlist commands
 - core: General logger that is used in Dollar's core functions that are used repeatedly
+- dollar: General logger that is used in Dollar's core functions that are used repeatedly
 - diagnostic: Relates to Dollar diagnostic commands that are ADMIN only.
 Ensures diagnostic commands are working properly
 - administrative: Relates to administrative commands
+- queries: Relates to database queries
+- settings: Relates to settings commands